mansih2003/Explorable-Augmented-Reality-Application-for-Data-Structures/README.md

 ### User Interface
 <img width="405" alt="image" src="https://user-images.githubusercontent.com/77117188/214892682-7b8a21b9-2a57-4870-8fe3-0c78ca907ab0.png">

->  shows the main menu of the developed AR application.
+>  Shows the main menu of the developed AR application.
 The main menu and sub-menus are kept as simple as possible to decrease user interface complexity.
 Users can select one of the data structures from the main menu to experience the concepts

 --------